-Next in our series of posts about Charitocracy nominees, we have National Public Radio.
+Next in our series of posts about new Charitocracy nominees, we have nominee National Public Radio.
 It was recently nominated by donor

 Firstly, for newcomers: the cause with the most votes each month wins the pot.
 No matter how much or how little you contribute, each donor at Charitocracy gets one vote.
 This is where charity meets democracy.
 So share this post and ask your friends to vote!
 That's how we spread the word and, as a result, grow the monthly pot.
 Yay!

 National Public Radio is a mission-driven, multimedia news organization and radio program producer.
 It is a network with a strong base of member stations and supporters nationwide.
 NPR employees are innovators and developers — exploring new ways to serve the public via digital platforms and improved technologies.
 NPR is also the leading membership and representation organization for public radio.

 In a time of media fragmentation and sound bites, NPR has succeeded by focusing on its core: in-depth, quality news.
 NPR has evolved from a secondary to an essential news source, with dozens of bureaus around the world and the nation.
 Drawing on more than 340 news staff (reporters, correspondents, newscasters, editors, producers hosts and bloggers) in the United States and abroad — from Washington, D.C., and New York City, to Beijing and Dakar, we have the capacity to stay on top of breaking news, follow the most critical stories of the day and track complex issues over the long term.